5-minute read

 Traditional automation is, for lack of a better word, “dumb,” in that it relies on rules that human knowledge workers have programmed into it (“if this, then that”).
 If an automated system comes across a scenario for which it has no rule in its programming, or if the data it receives is incomplete or irregularly formatted, it cannot move forward and humans must intervene.
 That’s why traditional automation is well-suited for simple, rule-based tasks with few exceptions, but fall short when it comes to more complex processes.

-With intelligent automation—also known as intelligent process automation (IPA), smart automation, or cognitive automation—systems become more autonomous, requiring less human input.
+With intelligent process automation, systems become more autonomous, requiring less human input.
 AI and related technologies—including machine learning, natural language processing, speech recognition, and computer vision—enter the picture to allow automation to go beyond the limits of rules-based programming.
-Whereas traditional automation systems “learn” by being manually programmed, intelligent automation learns by continuous observation.
+Whereas traditional automation systems “learn” by being manually programmed, intelligent process automation learns by continuous observation.

-Use case: traditional vs. intelligent automation in financial services
+Use case: traditional vs. intelligent process automation in financial services

 With traditional automation, an agent’s screen may show offers based on the customer’s geographic location or current promotions.
 AI and machine learning enable digital workers to search the caller’s account, combine that data with information being gathered on the call in real time, and send a predicted “next best offer” to the agent’s screen, tailored to the specific customer.
 This streamlined process results in